 Call for projects consultation

 We are consulting on ideas for projects for the Coalfield Communities Landscape Partnership (CCLP).
-See Call for Projects consultation for further information.
+The initial consultation ends on Thursday 28 February 2019.
+See Call for Projects consultation for further information on how to apply.

 The Project Supervisor Colin MacDonald and the Project Officer Lynne Easton have now been appointed and are settling in to their new roles.